-U.S. Department of Justice Servicemembers and Veterans Initiative
+U.S. Department of Justice Servicemembers and Veterans

-(justice.gov/servicemembers) provides details on special legal rights for members of the military and veterans, including information about the Servicemembers Civil Relief Act.
+Initiative (servicemembers.gov) provides details on special legal rights for members of the military and veterans, including information about the Servicemembers Civil Relief Act.

 U.S. Securities and Exchange Commission's military site